cchurch/api-docs/source/includes/_api_user.md

 is_edit_all_and_add                  | int                  | Indicates whether the user is authorized to add/edit/delete bridges and cameras (1) or not (0)
-is_edit_sharing                      | int                  | Indicates whether the user is authorized to view/edit 'Sharing' and 'Responders' tabs under account settings (1) or not (0) is_mobile_branded                    | int                  | Used by mobile devices is_edit_admin_users                  | int                  | Indicates whether the user is authorized to manage all users in sub account (1) or not (0) is_view_contract                     | int                  | Indicates whether the user is authorized to view contracts and replay them (1) or not (0) is_ptz_live                          | int                  | Indicates whether the user is authorized to control pan, tilt, zoom, and recall stations while viewing preview or live video of PTZ cameras (1) or not (0) is_view_audit_trail                  | int                  | Indicates whether the user is authorized to view the audit trail feature (1) or not (0) is_edit_users                        | int                  | Indicates whether the user is authorized to manage users who are not administrator users is sub account (1) or not (1) is_edit_motion_areas                 | int                  | Indicates whether the user is authorized to view and edit 'Motion' tab under camera settings (1) or not (0) is_two_factor_authentication_enabled | int                  |
-user_authenticated_clients           |                      |
-account_utc_offset                   | int                  | Signed integer offset in seconds of the timezone from UTC.
-This is the 'utc_offset' value from the user's associated Account model. account_work_days                    | string               | This is the 'work_days' value from the user's associated Account model.
-Indicates which day is a work day account_work_hours                   | array[string]        | This is the 'work_hours' value from the user's associated Account model.
+is_edit_sharing                      | int                  | Indicates whether the user is authorized to view/edit 'Sharing' and 'Responders' tabs under account settings (1) or not (0) is_mobile_branded                    | int                  | Used by mobile devices is_edit_admin_users                  | int                  | Indicates whether the user is authorized to manage all users in sub-account (1) or not (0) is_view_contract                     | int                  | Indicates whether the user is authorized to view contracts and replay them (1) or not (0) is_ptz_live                          | int                  | Indicates whether the user is authorized to control pan, tilt, zoom, and recall stations while viewing preview or live video of PTZ cameras (1) or not (0) is_view_audit_trail                  | int                  | Indicates whether the user is authorized to view the audit trail feature (1) or not (0) is_edit_users                        | int                  | Indicates whether the user is authorized to manage users who are not administrator users is sub-account (1) or not (1) is_edit_motion_areas                 | int                  | Indicates whether the user is authorized to view and edit 'Motion' tab under camera settings (1) or not (0) is_two_factor_authentication_enabled | int                  | ??? user_authenticated_clients           | ???                  | ??? account_utc_offset                   | int                  | Signed integer offset in seconds of the timezone from UTC.
+This is the 'utc_offset' value from the user's associated account model account_work_days                    | string               | The 'work_days' value from the user's associated account model.
+Indicates which day is a work day account_work_hours                   | array[string]        | The 'work_hours' value from the user's associated account model.
 Indicates working hours for account language                             | string               | Language code.
 API currently only support English (en-us) and Japanese (ja) from a translation perspective.
-It is acceptable to enter any valid language code, but it will show English text for the unsupported languages inactive_session_timeout             | int                  | This reflects what the inactive session timeout value is for the account the user belongs to.
-This determines how long the user's session can be inactive before their session is timed out street                               | array[string]        | Array of strings containing street addresses [address line 1, address line 2] city                                 | string               | City state                                | string               | State/province country                              | string               | Two letter country code
+It is acceptable to enter any valid language code, but it will show English text for the unsupported languages inactive_session_timeout             | int                  | Maximum time period in seconds without activity before web session expires.
+Defined in the settings of the account which the user belongs to street                               | array[string]        | Array of strings containing street addresses ['address line 1', 'address line 2'] city                                 | string               | City state                                | string               | State/province country                              | string               | Two letter country code